basinbasin/InPaws128/README.md

 3) Change to output filename
-The filenames output into the final tap file has been changed to be the filename before the filename suffix, rather than the file path, mainly because it was easier to type this into a Spectrum emulator than having to type c:\my_location and having to go into extended mode etc. on the Speccy keyboard
+The filename(s) output into the final tap file has been changed to be the filename before the filename suffix, rather than the file path, mainly because it was easier to type this into a Spectrum emulator than having to type c:\my_location and having to go into extended mode etc. on the Speccy keyboard.

+Example:

+*c:\my_adventure\myoutputa.tap* will appear in the final tap file (what you'll need to enter as a filename to load into PAW) as
+*c:\my_adv in InPaws*
+*myoutputa in InPaws128*

 The original version of InPaws is written in c++ and Spanish.
 I am unfamiliar with either language, so my changes are almost certainly going to be badly-written hacks.